 Asshole Victim: Several variations are shown, almost to the point of deconstruction.

 The straight examples are the neo-Nazi store owner and the Latino gangbangers.
-The former is a twisted racist fuck who even tried to rape Bill when he made it clear that he didn't share the neo-Nazi's sick worldviews.
-The gangbangers first tried to rob Bill and when that didn't work out, even tried to kill him.
+The former is a twisted racist fuck who was ready to shoot an innocent man for daring to be put off by his slurs, and plans to send Bill off to prison to be, in his own words "fucked by that big n-word cock" The gangbangers first tried to rob Bill and when that didn't work out, even tried to kill him.